Von Miller: 2020

-2021 season
+2021

 In March 2021, the Broncos exercised the 2021 year option in Miller's contract.
 His contract, which entered its final year, guarantees $7 million of his base salary of $17.5 million in 2021.

 Miller recorded 4 1/2 sacks and 17 tackles in six games.
 Miller earned AFC Defensive Player of the Month for September.
 He sprained his ankle against the Cleveland Browns on October 21, 2021, which ended up being his final game as a Bronco.

 Los Angeles Rams

-Miller was traded to the Los Angeles Rams in exchange for second- and third-round draft picks in the 2022 NFL Draft on November 1, 2021.
+Miller was traded to the Los Angeles Rams in exchange for second and third-round draft picks in the 2022 NFL draft on November 1, 2021.
 At the time of the trade, Miller was the longest-tenured Bronco, and the only remaining nonspecial-teams player from Denver's Super Bowl 50 roster.
 In an emotional interview following his trade, Miller held back tears, saying, "I love Broncos Country.
 When I said 'Broncos for life,' I meant that.
-It was an honor and a privilege to play here.”
+It was an honor and a privilege to play here."
 Miller chose to wear number 40 for the Rams, his number at Texas A&M, with the familial blessing of Rams legend Elroy Hirsch, since his number 58 was taken by Justin Hollins.

 In week 10, Miller made his Rams debut and tallied three tackles in a 31–10 loss to the San Francisco 49ers.
-In week 15, in a 20-10 home win, Miller notched his first sack as Ram against Seattle Seahawks quarterback Russell Wilson.
+In week 15, a 20–10 home win against Seattle, Miller notched his first sack as a Ram against Seahawks quarterback Russell Wilson.
 In week 16, Miller recorded a sack against Kirk Cousins in a 30–23 road win over the Minnesota Vikings.
-In week 17, Miller had his best game as a Ram by notching two sacks and five tackles, including the game-sealing sack on Baltimore Ravens quarterback Tyler Huntley in the 20–19 victory.
+In week 17, Miller had his best game as a Ram by notching two sacks and five tackles, including the game-sealing sack on Ravens quarterback Tyler Huntley in the 20–19 victory.
 Overall in the 2021 season, Miller recorded 50 tackles, 9 1/2 sacks, one pass defended, and one forced fumble in 15 games played.
-Miller helped the Rams win Super Bowl LVI 23-20 against the Cincinnati Bengals.
-Miller recorded two sacks in the game.
+In Super Bowl LVI against the Cincinnati Bengals, Miller recorded two sacks in the Rams' 23–20 victory.
 His multiple-sack performance makes him only the second player to ever have multiple Super Bowl games with multiple sacks.
 The other is Justin Tuck of the New York Giants.
 He also tied Charles Haley's record for most career Super Bowl sacks at 4 1/2 sacks, despite playing in three fewer Super Bowls than Haley.
 He was ranked 93rd by his fellow players on the NFL Top 100 Players of 2022.